spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v2/advanced-usage/logging-model-events.md

 As a bonus the package will also log the changed attributes for all these events when setting `$logAttributes` property on the model.

+The attributes that need to be logged can be defined either by their name or you can put in a wildcard `'*'` to log any attribute that has changed.

 Here's an example:

 ```php